drdrang/tedist/README.md

     Label: ¾
     Abbreviation [;3/4]: 3//4

 and so on.
 The current abbreviation is given in square brackets.
 If you just hit the return key, the current abbreviation is retained; if you type anything else (and then hit the return key), that will be the new abbreviation.
 The new library will *not* overwrite the old one; it will be saved with the same name, but with a "-2" appended.
-In the example above, the new file will be "Symbols-2.textexpander" and will be saved on my Desktop.
+In the example above, the new file will be "Symbols-2.textexpander."

 [1]: http://te-snippets.com/